 #4.
 Krista Fabregas, FitSmallBusiness

 Overall, Shopify is my top pick for any newbie or small business starting out in online sales.
 It’s a snap to set up, offers native multichannel integrations with Facebook Shop and Amazon, secure Shopify Payments, and built-in Shopify Shipping for label printing.
-Altogether it delivers a full order and fulfilment management package from one dashboard, all for $29/mo.
-It also integrates with many of the best small business fulfilment centers, drop shipping apps, and print-on-demand vendors for those who want hands-off fulfilment.
+Altogether it delivers a full order and fulfillment management package from one dashboard, all for $29/mo.
+It also integrates with many of the best small business fulfillment centers, drop shipping apps, and print-on-demand vendors for those who want hands-off fulfillment.
 Their customer service is stellar, too.
 I get a friendly, knowledgeable pro every time I call.